HackTricks-wiki/hacktricks/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

     main()
 ```

-You can check the output of this script in this page:
+You can check the output of this script on this page:

 {% content-ref url="output-searching-python-internals.md" %}
 [output-searching-python-internals.md](output-searching-python-internals.md)